-Each municipal department will develop and maintain their own Emergency Operations Procedure (EOP) that are outlined in the table below.
-All departments within City Hall and Sims Square will develop one EOP for each location.
-The CEMC will provide the template(s) and guidance tools to assist in the development thereof.
+Each municipal department/function will develop and maintain Continuity of Operations (COOP) Plans that are outlined in the table below.
+All departments within City Hall and Sims Square will develop a Continuity of Operations Plan for each location.
+The CEMC will provide template(s) and guidance tools to assist in the development thereof.

-The department EOPs will be made available through each custodian and is specific to department emergency protocols.
+The department COOP Plans will be made available through each COOP Plan Custodian via an online portal and is specific to department/function emergency protocols.